-The 2014 Integrated Communications Navigation and Surveillance (ICNS) Conference addresses long-term research and development of integrated CNS technologies for advanced aeronautical digital information systems and applications supporting the future global air transportation systems.
-The Conference, jointly sponsored by government and industry, focuses on understanding CNS programs, plans, research and technology, and other relevant issues impacting aviation modernization.
-The ICNS 2014 conference assembles national and international government and industry leaders to address important policy issues affecting aviation and technical experts present developments in each CNS and enabling disciplines.
+The 2015 Integrated Communications Navigation and Surveillance (ICNS) Conference addresses long-term research and development of integrated CNS technologies for advanced aeronautical digital information systems and applications supporting the future global air transportation systems.

-Each day begins with a plenary session.
-On Tuesday, April 08, the conference starts by addressing the latest plans and activities of the US’s NextGen Program, Europe’s SESAR Program and standardization efforts ongoing at the International Civil Aviation Organization (ICAO) that enable the convergence of US and European efforts.
+- Tuesday, April 21: latest plans and activities of the US’s NextGen Program, Europe’s SESAR Program and standardization efforts ongoing at the International Civil Aviation Organization (ICAO) that enable the convergence of US and European efforts.

-On Wednesday, April 09, the focus is on Unmanned Aircraft Systems standards development and airspace integration progress; CNS developments that will enable seamless integration of Unmanned Aircraft into the airspace, their impact on the existing aviation system nationally and globally.
+- Wednesday, April 22: unmanned aircraft systems standards development and airspace integration progress; CNS developments that will enable seamless integration of unmanned aircraft into the airspace, their impact on the existing aviation system nationally and globally.

 Afternoon Technical Sessions

-Every afternoon, the conference offers technical sessions covering specific ICNS topics.
-Papers and presentations are requested for the technical sessions along the key topical areas listed below.
-Exhibits and product demonstration by representatives of CNS-related Industries/Organizations are also invited.
+ICNS 2015 offers outstanding technical sessions.
+Papers and presentations are solicited for the technical sessions along the key topical areas listed below.
+Exhibits and product demonstrations by representatives of CNS-related industries/organizations are also invited.

 - CNS System Architectures and Interfaces